 There are occasions when students whose credentials are insufficient for admission by the usual University standard, may be given the opportunity to study at Centenary University.
 Students admitted provisionally have to provide the missing required admissions documentation by the end of their first semester.
-Conditional admittance refers to those students that did not meet admissions standards (GPA, GRE, or prerequisite courses) but are given time to prove they can be successful in a particular program.
+Conditional admittance refers to those students that did not meet admissions requirements but are given time to prove they can be successful in a particular program.
 Students admitted conditionally need to meet the admission condition within a prescribed period of time as determined by the department/program.
+All required prerequisite courses must be completed before starting MBA courses.